LiveSlowSkateFast/aws-lambda-ses-forwarder/README.md

 Instead of setting up an email server on an EC2 instance to handle email redirects, use SES to receive email, and the included Lambda script to process it and send it on to the chosen destination.

+Check out this nice doc as well: [Use GMail with your own domain for free thanks to Amazon SES & Lambda](https://www.daniloaz.com/en/use-gmail-with-your-own-domain-for-free-thanks-to-amazon-ses-lambda/)

 ## Limitations